These DIY hot or cold rice therapy bags are perfect for aches, pains, or sore muscles. They’re great for winter, too!

 DIY RICE THERAPY BAGS: When it starts to get chilly, I start to get achy.
 Maybe I'm getting old or maybe it happens to everyone.
 Either way, I have a nifty little project so you'll be all set to heat or chill sore muscles or make your bed nice and toasty when the cooler temperatures hit: homemade rice bags!

 When it starts to get chilly, I start to get achy.
-Maybe I’m getting old or maybe it happens to everyone.
-Either way, I have a nifty little project so you’ll be all set to heat or chill sore muscles or make your bed nice and toasty when the cooler temperatures hit: homemade rice bags!
+Maybe I’m getting old, or maybe it happens to everyone.
+Either way, I have a nifty little project, so you’ll be all set to heat or chill sore muscles or make your bed nice and toasty when the cooler temperatures hit: homemade rice bags!

 DIY RICE THERAPY BAGS: When it starts to get chilly, I start to get achy.
 Maybe I'm getting old or maybe it happens to everyone.
 Either way, I have a nifty little project so you'll be all set to heat or chill sore muscles or make your bed nice and toasty when the cooler temperatures hit: homemade rice bags!

 Rice bags are easy and very inexpensive to make.
 I’ve never given one as a gift that wasn’t incredibly well received.
-If you’ve not seen one before this is the basic gist: you have a pillow that is filled with rice which retains heat and cold.
+If you’ve not seen one before, this is the basic gist: you have a pillow that is filled with rice, which retains heat and cold.
 You toss it in the microwave, oven, or freezer and then use it as needed.
 This project is the same with one small exception… we’re also going to make a case to cover it that can be easily removed and washed.
-Because, after all, something like has the potential to get funky.
+Because, after all, something like this has the potential to get funky.

 If you’re intimidated by the idea of sewing, don’t be.
 This is a very easy project for beginners!